Different Kinds of Reactions

 At lower temperature (583°), chloritoid is stable for compositions that fall within the red, green and yellow 3-phase fields.

 At higher temperature (584°), staurolite, garnet and chlorite are stable together and chloritoid is gone.
 So, the reaction takes place between 583° and 584° at 1 GPa.

 AFM diagram projected from quartz, muscovite.
 Click for animated GIF showing loss of chloritoid.
-QuickTime version ( 67kB Apr2 07)
+QuickTime version ( PRIVATE FILE 67kB Apr2 07)

 - Tie line flip reactions involve two phases becoming stable together that were previously unstable together, and vice versa.
 As with terminal reactions, they may be solid-solid reactions or may involve a fluid phase.
 An example of a tie-line flip reaction is: